Brachial Plexus and Peripheral Nerve Injuries

 What are the symptoms of brachial plexus or peripheral nerve injuries?

 In the infant, injuries to the brachial plexus may cause weakness or paralysis of the affected arm.
 Older children with brachial or other peripheral nerve injury may complain of numbness or tingling while severe injuries can lead to weakness or even complete loss of sensation and paralysis of the affected part of the body.

-What are brachial plexus and peripheral nerve injury care options?
+What are brachial plexus and peripheral nerve injury care options for children?

 Physical therapy or occupational therapy can be used to assist with healing.
 Splinting or immobilizing the nerve in other ways may also be required while it heals.
 For more severe injuries, surgical procedures to reconstruct the nerve might be necessary.

 This page was last updated on: 9/13/2018 3:44:29 PM